About Me

 If you are a journalist, researcher, activist, or reader interested in SLAPP cases and freedom of expression, I hope this blog can serve as a useful resource.

-Freedom of Speech and the right of opinion
+Freedom of Speech &

 Freedom of speech and humor—particularly satire and sarcasm—are tools that enable ordinary people to question, criticize, and make fun of those in positions of power.
 In my view, they provide an outlet for expressing frustration with perceived injustices and inequalities and can make these realities easier to cope with by allowing people to laugh at the establishment and challenge it through humor.